LunaDream74/OOP-project/README.md

 # UNIVERSITY OF SCIENCE - VNUHCM
 # OBJECT ORIENTED PROGRAMING PROJECT - Group 1

 This is a small game of tetris that we made using entirely C++ programming language and raylib library.
 The game uses various raylib functions for graphics, input handling, and audio that can be played on Windows, macOS, and Linux computers.
-If you want to use this, please download the raylib library first(follows the guide on how to download raylib in the "Video Tutorial on how to download raylib" section).
+If you want to use this program, please download the raylib library first(follows the guide on how to download raylib in the "Video Tutorial on how to download raylib" section).

 <p>
     <a href="https://www.youtube.com/watch?v=wVYKG_ch4yM">Original game source</a>